w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ![Create Nomination Pools - deposit](../assets/staking/Nomination-Pools-2.png)

-When creating a pool using Polkadot JS Apps UI, all the roles are mapped to the Depositor account by default.
+When creating a pool using Polkadot JS Apps UI, all the roles are mapped to the instantiator account by default.
 If any of these roles need to be assigned to a different account, create the pool using `create` extrinsic available on Developer > Extrinsics > nominationPools on Polkadot JS Apps UI.